 - Yes, you must commit to retaining your membership of CIPFA

 5. What do I need to do to make an application?

 If you are eligible you should register your interest in the TRE pathway.
-We will then keep you up to date with updates and will notify you when the application window opens.
+We will send you updates and notify you when the application window opens.